Due before the start of lecture on March 3, 2026.

 Notes:

-If 0 appears in both of the original arrays, it will also show
+If 0 appears in one or both of the original arrays, it will also

-up in the results array as part of the intersection, as it does in
+show up earlier in the results array as part of the union, as it

 You should submit only the following files: